 - No Cap-Ex and Lower Op-Ex: Cloud solutions require no investment in hardware, software or future upgrade costs, nor a team of operations personnel to keep everything running, allowing you to realize an immediate return on investment.

-- Integrate to put the caller first: With Angel's unique transaction capability, customers can seamlessly and securely integrate their IVR or contact center with any web-accessible data source or third-party system, like a CRM system, to utilize data to provide the best possible caller experience.
+- Integrate to put the caller first: With the Genesys unique transaction capability, customers can seamlessly and securely integrate their IVR or contact center with any web-accessible data source or third-party system, like a CRM system, to utilize data to provide the best possible caller experience.
 This is possible through the cloud via robust transaction gateways or APIs, with little or no programming or customization.